mo-sari/Django-Challenges/readme.md

 ### 19-Build a view to calculate the total income for a restaurant over a date range.

 ### 20-Use Django signals to create a log entry whenever a new rating is added.

+### 21-Use DRF's ViewSet to combine listing and retrieval views for restaurants.

+### 22-Add custom actions to a ViewSet for calculating restaurant statistics.